nuriav/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for Data Science course in Coursera
+Repository for Data Science course in Coursera, Nuria Valenzuela